A Detailed Overview of Employee Ownership Plan Alternatives

 Finally, employees are beginning to expect equity, at least in some sectors.
 In technology firms, for instance, it is increasingly the norm to offer all employee stock options or other equity because companies that don't have a hard time attracting good people.

 As a result of all this, during the last decade, the number of companies sharing ownership broadly with employees has grown substantially.
 While precise numbers are not available, we estimate that as of 2014 about 9 million employees had stock options, restricted stock, phantom stock, and/or stock appreciation rights.
-Data for the filing year 2014 from the Department of Labor shows there are 6,717 ESOPs in the U.S. covering over 14 million participants and 10.5 million active participants.
-They control more than 1.3 trillion dollars in assets.
+Data for the filing year 2014 from the Department of Labor shows there are 6,669 ESOPs in the U.S. covering over 14 million participants and 10.8 million active participants.
+They control close to 1.3 trillion dollars in assets.
 Of these, 8% are in publicly traded companies and 92% in closely held firms.

 Percent ownership is difficult to determine precisely because this number is not reported.
 We estimate the median percentage ownership for ESOPs in public firms is about 5%.
 Most of these public firms maintain the ESOP along with other benefit plans.
 The median percentage ownership for private firms is about 30-50%, with about 4,000 companies now 100% employee owned by ESOPs (a percentage that is increasing steadily).
 While the typical firm has 20 to 500 employees, employees own a majority of the stock at a number of companies with thousands or tens of thousands of employees.
 About two-thirds the ESOPs in private firms are used to buy out an owner; the rest are typically used as a primary employee benefit plan, sometimes in conjunction with borrowing money for capital acquisition.